 Faith sat the Kenya Certificate of Secondary Education (KCSE) in November 2016 and she has completed the second year of the Music Program at the University of Eastern Africa, Baraton..

 Meanwhile there is another faith, a dynamic belief put into practice, which a village community in Western Kenya shares as they build their primary school.

-The following are the words of a song composed by Faith.
-A recording of this as performed by the Segero SDA Secondary School choir is on Youtube, reference Faith Akoth Ouma.
+The following are the words of a song originally composed by Mickey Holiday and Ray Dahrouge.
+Faith is credited with composing the variation performed by the Segero Secondary School choir on Youtube, reference Faith Akoth Ouma.

 “One Day I was wondering What is Life about